-The books and records which were provided for audit purposes do not provide a clear indication that the expenses were not personal in nature.
+The books and records which have been provided for audit purposes do not provide a clear indication that the expenses were not personal in nature.
 Given that these transactions were not fully documented, the Organization was unable to demonstrate by any means that no personal or undue benefits were conferred to the directors by the Organization.
+In the absence of accurate and complete information, we have concluded that many of the expenses incurred were in fact personal expenses of the directors.